Skip to Calculator

 Heavy commercial and truck routes: 4–5 inches

 Loading dock areas, distribution center driveways, and any surface that sees regular loaded semi-truck traffic needs 4–5 inches minimum.
 Some logistics facilities go to 6 inches in high-stress zones.
-These applications also typically require a deeper base — 8–12 inches of crushed aggregate.
+These applications also typically require a deeper base of 8–12 inches of crushed aggregate.

 Bike paths and pedestrian walks: 2 inches